 There is a much shallower pool of web professionals who can help you with your site, if you want to pay someone to design it for you.

 Can the same be true of WordPress pros?
-Yes, absolutely– there’s a huge variety of skill levels everywhere in the field of web design, so there’s lots of non-technical or inexperienced WordPress designers.
+Yes, unfortunately– there’s a huge variety of skill levels everywhere in the field of web design, so there’s lots of non-technical or inexperienced WordPress designers.
 But you have two very important freedoms in the world of WordPress:

-- You can’t swing a cat without hitting a WordPress developer.
+- Competition.
+You can’t swing a cat without hitting a WordPress developer.
 It powers over a third of the web, it’s hugely popular, it’s free to use however you want, so there are so many competent individuals you can hire to help you.

 Also, for whatever reason, the low end of their pricing spectrum tends to be much more expensive than the low end of the WordPress pricing spectrum.